-Befriending & Emotional Well-being Support The Emotional Support and Wellbeing Project provides telephone support to the residents of Greenwich suffering from the continuing effects of the Covid-19 pandemic.
-The work that this project has carried out since March has been a lifeline to many residents and continues to be so as the uncertainty and challenges of living through this pandemic affects people’s lives in so many ways.
-As lockdown eases people continue to need support to access services and activities, reintegrate back into the community and to connect with other people face to face.
-The project is now offering walk and talk, coffee and chat meet ups and support to access activities.
-Skilled trained volunteers provide telephone support to those in need of friendship, reassurance and connection during this situation.
+Befriending & Emotional Well-being Support The Emotional Wellbeing Support Project provides support to any adult living in Greenwich who is experiencing loneliness, isolation, poor mental health and wellbeing.
+The work that this project has carried out since it was set up during covid has been a lifeline to many residents and continues to be so as people continue to live through uncertain times.
+In addition to befriending telephone calls people are supported and encouraged to get involved in activities and integrate into the community through the help of their wellbeing advisor.
+The project provides walk and talk sessions, coffee and chat meet ups and a range of wellbeing activities.
+See events page for details Skilled trained volunteers provide telephone and face to face support to those in need of friendship, reassurance and connection.
 All volunteers are trained to not only offer a friendly ear but also to identify additional services required and to signpost and refer individuals to other organisations.
 This project provides emotional support and pathways to meet the changing needs of vulnerable residents in Greenwich.
-To refer either yourself or an individual you are working with to this service, please get in contact: Telephone 020 8317-3817/ 07444 182741 Email [email protected] Volunteering with the Befriending and Emotional Well-being Project Emotional Wellbeing Advisor Role: We are looking for people to join our team of volunteer befrienders and wellbeing advisors.
+This project is free to use and can be accessed by referring either yourself, a family member or an individual you are working with to this service, please get in contact: Telephone 020 8317-3817/ 07444 182741 Email [email protected] Volunteering with the Befriending and Emotional Well-being Project Emotional Wellbeing Advisor Role: We are looking for people to join our team of volunteer befrienders and wellbeing advisors.
 Apply for role If you feel you have the skills to volunteer as a wellbeing advisor befriender, we would love to hear from you.
-You would need to be able to commit to telephoning someone once a week for up to 45 minutes, to attend mandatory online training for the role and provide support to access services.
+You would need to be able to commit to telephoning someone once a week for up to 45 minutes, or support someone in the community and to attend mandatory training for the role and provide support to access services.